 Notes for Potential Hikers

 This is not an easy hike and it is not appropriate for beginning or intermediate backpackers or for people with no previous experience traveling in this region.
 You will need excellent route-finding and navigation skills.
 You have to be comfortable with class 4 climbing, along with the exposure that comes with such activities.
 You need good water management skills and a willingness to carry significant quantities of it.
 You need to understand the risks of flash floods and how to use silty water sources.
 If you do not already know how to read and navigate through Chinle, Wingate, Kayenta, and Navajo rock formations you should not attempt to make use of the route information in this trip report; if you don’t know what that means then this route is not for you.
 That said, we strongly encourage all backpackers to visit the region, and highly recommend Steve Allen’s Canyoneering 3 book as a resource.
-He describes numerous loop hikes in the region, and any competent backpacker can find a route that suit their skill level.
+He describes numerous loop hikes in the region, and any competent backpacker can find a route that suits their skill level.

 A small percentage of the line shown on our CalTopo map was recorded while we hiked; the majority is a good approximation of our route created using CalTopo.
 Nobody should plan to follow our line and expect it to work without on-the-ground route finding.
 Being off by 50 meters could put you on a ledge that will end in a cliff or drop you into a gulch that ends in an impassable pouroff.